hortonworks-gallery/ambari-blueprints-view/README.md

   - ![Image](../master/screenshots/stop-Hbase.png?raw=true)

 - After a few seconds, check HBase status:
   - Select "HBase status" from the dropdown and click Submit.
-Notice it is now "INSTALLED" which means is not running
+Notice state is now "INSTALLED" which means is not running
   - ![Image](../master/screenshots/status-Hbase.png?raw=true)

 - Start HBase (assuming its stopped):